-I love when a home radiates the personality of the homemaker.
-Whether a color scheme, the decor or that je ne sais quoi, everyone’s home is unique.
+I love it when a home radiates the personality of the homemaker.
+Whether a color scheme, the decor, or that je ne sais quoi, everyone’s home is unique.
 Millions of dollars can be spent on decorating or minimal dollars can be spent on decorating.
 With Shavuot approaching, many will be decorating their homes with flowers.
 I wanted to address ways how to decorate frugally as well as eco-friendly.

 I wrote an article on for a women’s magazine on this topic.
-Here are ideas I mentioned:
+Here are the ideas I mentioned:

 - Buy a bouquet of flowers and some extra greenery.
 Look around your home for vases, empty glass jars, and empty wine bottles.
 Then separate the flowers using 1 or 3 stems per vase, and add the extra greenery to visually use up more space.
 An empty blue Moscato wine bottle with a flower in it is quite stunning.
 Strategically place the flowers around the room(s) you want to decorate.